 What is CloudFlare?

-CloudFlare is a Content Delivery Network provider.
-A CDN or Content Delivery Network is a system that uses a network of super-fast file caching servers that are geographically dispersed to deliver files very quickly.
+- A globally cached CDN - A Content Delivery Network is a system that uses a network of super-fast file caching servers that are geographically dispersed to deliver files very quickly.
 The CDN stores a cached version of your site’s pages and files.
 When a user tries to load your site, the request goes to Cloudflare first.
 If Cloudflare has the file/page, it delivers it very quickly.
 If not, it forwards the request on to our servers who serve up the file (which Cloudflare then caches).

 Benefits of using Cloudflare

 - If we have server issues, the cached version of the pages in your site will still be available (note: forms, transactions and other features dependent upon sending data to the servers will still be affected).

 - Your site will load much faster.
 Because the content is physically closer and doesn’t require a database query to load, your website can be much quicker.

 - Cloudflare also optimizes files for mobile, so when a device is loading your site, the images sent to it are the right size to load quickly.

 1. Your site will be on a 20 minute cache.